jhpyle/docassemble/_docs/fields.md

 Here is a long example that illustrates many of these features.

-Compare this screenshot . . .

 ![Screenshot of fields]({{ site.baseurl }}/img/fields-example.png)

-. . . with the `question` block below:
+The following `question` block generates the question above.
+Compare the screenshot to the `question` to see how it works.

 {% highlight yaml %}
 ---